16,000 children under age of 5 die every day from water borne diseases.

 Access to clean water gives communities more time to grow food, earn an income, and go to school -- all of which fight poverty

 We invite you to put yourself in their shoes.
 Now, make a decision to help.
 We are not offering grand solutions and billion dollar schemes, but instead, simple necessities of life.
 We can offer clean drinking water to the people in need.

 WATER IN CRISIS - VIETNAM

-Located in the Southeastern part of Asia, Vietnam's population totals to over 86 million with an estimated GDP per capita of $3100.
-Vietnam is the 13th most populous country in the world and almost two-thirds of its people live along the country's three main river basins- Thai Binh, Mekong Delta and Dong Nai.
+Located in the Southeastern part of Asia, Vietnam's population totals over 86 million with an estimated GDP per capita of $3100.
+Vietnam is the 13th most populous country in the world and almost two-thirds of its people live along the country's three main river basins- Thai Binh, Mekong Delta, and Dong Nai.

-Vietnam has 2360 rivers totaling to more than 10 km and it would appear that this should provide copious supply of water to the nation.
-However, due to the lack of physical infrastructure and financial capacity there is low utilization of the supply along with an uneven distribution of rainfall resulting in water shortages throughout the country.
+Vietnam has 2360 rivers totaling to more than 10 km and it would appear that this should provide a copious supply of water to the nation.
+However, due to the lack of physical infrastructure and financial capacity, there is low utilization of the supply along with an uneven distribution of rainfall resulting in water shortages throughout the country.
 Although Vietnam has improved its water supply situation in the past few decades, many rural parts of the country who are often the poorest communities, have not seen significant improvement.
 It is reported that only 39% of the rural population has access to safe water and sanitation.
 The rural population has moved from using surface water from shallow dug wells to groundwater pumped from private tube wells.
 In the Northern region of Vietnam around Hanoi, there is evidence of arsenic contamination in the drinking water.
-About 7 million people living in this area have a severe risk of arsenic poisoning and since elevated levels of arsenic can cause cancer, neurological and skin problems, this is a serious issue.
+About 7 million people living in this area have a severe risk of arsenic poisoning and since elevated levels of arsenic can cause cancer, neurological, and skin problems, this is a serious issue.